marianaluduena/marianaluduena/README.md

 # Bio

-👋 Hi, I’m Mariana Ludueña and I'm from Argentina.
+👋 Hi, nice to meet you!
 I define myself as a **self-taught** individual with a strong **curiosity** about how things work.
 I started learning how to program, and front end basic technologies (HTML5, CSS, Bootstrap, SASS, Javascript) by doing my own web sites.

 Seeking to explore other areas of the IT sector, I became interested in **software testing** and ensuring its highest possible quality.
 This led me to take a course in QA Manual Testing, where I delved into the **software life cycle**, **designed** and **executed test cases**, **reported discovered bugs**, learned about **different types of issues**, and **REST** and **SOAP** **APIs**.